 Sounds too good to be true, right?
 We thought so too.
 But it actually works.
 Take us up on it, and try Rookout with your testing team 🙂

 Like many other art forms, the secret to opening a perfect bug involves a lot of patience and practice.
 But the key to it is simple: open bugs unto others as you would have them open bugs unto you.
-Open a bug you would like assigned to you: a clearly defined and an easy-to-reproduce bug.
+Open a bug you would like assigned to you: a clearly defined and easy-to-reproduce bug.
 Preferably with a quick link to the exact line of code you need to change.

-The easiest way to reproduce bugs this way is Rookout – a rapid debugging tool that lets you debug live applications without breaks, restarts, or writing more code.
+The easiest way to fix bugs this way is Rookout – a rapid debugging tool that lets you debug live applications without breaks, restarts, or writing more code.
 With Rookout you can set ‘non-breaking breakpoints’ on an app running in production, dev, or staging, and track a problematic flow to its source.

 And if you happen to see The Master, be kind to him.
-Share a humble smile, remember his Way, strange though it may seem to you at first.
+Share a humble smile, and remember his Way, strange though it may seem to you at first.
 And enjoy the tea.